 - Use deer fencing for yards 15 acres or more

 There is a way that you can protect your grass.
-You can protect your grass and the plants around your yard using a barrier spray.
-A barrier spray is a spray that is applied to your yard, plants and grass every 3 weeks.
+You can protect your grass and the plants around your yard using a barrier treatment.
+A barrier treatment is a treatment that is applied to your yard, plants and grass every 3 weeks.
 It not only kills ticks and mosquitoes on contact but there is a time-released residual encapsulation that adheres to plants to continue to kill ticks and mosquitoes that feed and harbor on and in these areas.
 This is what we do.
-We provide a regular barrier spray (every 3 weeks) to your yard to keep mosquitoes and ticks away.
-Our spray will kill 85 – 95% of the ticks and mosquitoes in your yard.
+We provide a regular barrier treatment (every 3 weeks) to your yard to keep mosquitoes and ticks away.
+Our treatment will kill 85 – 95% of the ticks and mosquitoes in your yard.
 How would you like to reduce your chance of getting Lyme Disease by 85 – 95%?

 Mosquito Squad of the North Shore constantly tracks any new insight that may help us to prevent ticks and the diseases they harbor.
 Our goal is to keep our neighbors safe and aware at the same time.